maxbisesi/LearnOrDie_4/readme.txt

 While testing you should be able to see new cards you just created and update them

+Use thunks to keep DB in sync with store for users, for guests do the normal thing and only save their stuff if they REGISTER otherwise forget it.

   characters: [],
   availableWeapons: ['Ghaff','Anchor and Chain','Hook hand','Cannon','Axe','Harpoon gun'],